Fujifilm X100VI Real-World Review (2026) — Still the Ultimate Travel Camera?

 Control Dials, Hybrid Viewfinder, and Customisation Options

-After extensive use, especially during my recent documentary project in Devon, I’m convinced that the Fuji X100Vi will remain in my kit for the foreseeable future.
-It’s currently the camera I reach for most often because of its simplicity, size, and capability to produce beautiful images without the need to consider lens choices.
+I moved back to Scotland in 2026 and the first camera that I got out and shot with was my X100VI.
+It’s still the camera I reach for instinctively when I want simplicity, small size, and the capability to produce beautiful images without the need to consider lens choices.
 While alternatives like the Nikon ZF offer full-frame performance and better low-light capability, the X100VI wins for me in terms of portability and ease of use.
 I simply want to pick it up and use it more than other cameras that I own.
 I own some fantastic cameras so that is very high recommendation indeed.

 🧠 Fujifilm X100VI FAQ